 “They will not leave one stone on another, because you did not recognize the time of God’s coming to you” (Luke 19:44; cf. Luke 21:20-24).

-Another way in which the structure of Daniel 9 can be explained is to note that verses 25 to 27 form a chiasm.
+Another insight into the structure of the prophecy is to note that Daniel 9:25-27 is also structured in a chiasm.
 This means that the first item corresponds to the last, the second to the second last, etc. The chiasm is as follows:

 Messiah cut off 26a